To view LCCC credit course descriptions, please select your area of interest below:

 SDEV 102 - STRATEGIES FOR CREATING COLLEGE SUCCESS 3(3)

-An introductory interactive course designed to teach strategies for creating success in college and in life and improving academic performance.
-Topics include personal responsibility, motivation, goal setting, learning styles, study skills, decision-making, problem solving, and priority management.
+An introductory interactive course designed to introduce valuable resources and to teach strategies for creating success in college and in life and improving academic performance.
+Topics include personal responsibility; motivation, personal, academic and career; goal setting; learning styles; study skills; decision-making; problem solving; and priority management.
 This course may be used to fulfill the College 101 requirement.

 SDEV 103 - CAREER EXPLORATION AND LIFE PLANNING 2(2)